remix-run/react-router/docs/routers/picking-a-router.md

 # Picking a Router

-While your app will only use a single router, several routers are available depending on the environment you're app is running in.
+While your app will only use a single router, several routers are available depending on the environment your app is running in.
 This document should help you figure out which one to use.

 ## Using v6.4 Data APIs